NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 4. You are in the process of configuring IPAM.
 You have run the discovery process and discovered three servers that host the DHCP server role.
-The server’s IPAM Access Status is listed in the IPAM Server Inventory as Blocked.
+The server's IPAM Access Status is listed in the IPAM Server Inventory as Blocked.
 Which of the following steps should you take so that this status changes to unblocked?
 (Choose two.)